drmikehenry/vimfiles/bundle/localvimrc/README.md

 setlocal colorcolumn=+1
 ```

 in the local vimrc file.
-Settings "local to window" need to be set for
+Settings "local to window" need to be set for every
-every time a buffer is displayed in a window.
+time a buffer is displayed in a window.

 ------------------------------------------------------------

+### The `g:localvimrc_event_pattern` setting

+String defining the pattern for which the autocommand events trigger local
+vimrc file loading.

+  - Default: `"*"`

+For more information see |autocmd-patterns|.

 ### The `g:localvimrc_reverse` setting